Be Careful of False Advertising

 Peacemakers Beware!

-I've had it happen to me before.
+I've had it happen to me before."Ma'am, could you come with me?"

 "Of course," I always say when asked to join security at the airport.
 I'm not afraid because after all, they randomly pick people and go through their bags.
 Something may have showed up on the screen.
 I know the drill.
 I have plenty of equipment and sometimes those cords look menacing.
 So, I gladly go.